ta-data-bcn/Project-Week-8-Final-Project/README.md

 	* Did investors reacted strongly to Musk's controversial tweets in 2018-2019 ?

 * Second hypothesis : from 2010 to 2018, Tesla has produced a small amount of cars and could not deliver on its ambitious promises.
 My hypothesis is that, for many years, investors shorted Tesla, not believing on its delivery capabilities.
-The progressive success of Model 3 in 2018 is the main reason for important spike
+But the progressive success of Model 3 from late 2017 onwards should greatly impact positively the stock evolution and would be the main reason for important spike
 	* did the hard launch of Model 3 in 2017, and its important production rise in 2018 impacted positively the stocks ?

 * To measure various potential influences over the stock price evolution, other KPIs were taken into account :